handrew/wordcel/docs/dag.md

 Optional:
 - `input_column`: The column name to use as input when processing a DataFrame.
+- `model`: Which model to use.
+Supported models can be found in `wordcel.llms`, but is generally limited to OpenAI, Anthropic, Gemini.
 - num_threads: Number of threads for parallel processing (default: 1).

 Input data: